Jane Bromley Ambleside Academy Principal

 Sean has successfully secured outstanding Ofsted judgements and led a school through more challenging outcomes.
 He considers that he has learnt a great deal about leadership and a polarised approach to school improvement through periods of challenge.
 He believes successes can lead to an incredible feeling of accomplishment, but they are no accident.
 They are the outcome of hard work, perseverance, learning, studying, sacrifice and most of all, a love of what one is doing.

-During his time with the Trust, Sean has supported school leaders through four inspections, securing three good outcomes, moving one from a category straight to a good judgment.
+During his time with the Trust, Sean has supported school leaders through four inspections, securing three good outcomes, moving one from a category straight to a good judgment, and no schools downgrading.

 Previously, he has represented education locally as a member of the NCC Safeguarding Board, the Children and Young People Partnership Board (vice-chair), and the City Headteacher Board.
-In addition, Sean has supported Teach First and continues to support the University of Nottingham ITT programmes.
-National system engagements have included acting as a DfE appointed reference point for military ethos programmes, advisory board member for the Rowntree Foundation and Prince’s Trust External Reference Committee.
+In addition, Sean has supported Teach First and the University of Nottingham ITT programmes.
+National system engagements have included acting as a DfE-appointed reference point for military ethos programmes, advisory board member for the Rowntree Foundation and Prince’s Trust External Reference Committee.
 Sean also represented the sector at Buckingham Palace, following an invitation to join a national Educational Forum.